nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/My Note.md

 #### Solution
 - Every System has a **log file**
-- Prepare msg lost i.e a service didn't get the msg --> abort the transaction / release lock , if after that it receives prepare msg , send back response NO
+- Prepare msg lost i.e a service didn't get the msg --> participant aborts the transaction / release lock , if after that it receives prepare msg , send back response NO
+- If OK message is lost --> TC aborts the transaction
+- If commit msg is lost -->blocking period happens, during which the participant thread is blocked , can't do anything else, to resolve this we use 3 Phase commit

+## 3 Phase commit (Non Blocking)
+1. Prepare phase
+2. Pre-commit phase
+	1. Whatever decision the Transaction coordinator has taken, it sends to the participants, that in case i go down this is the decision I have taken
+3. Commit phase

+### What if pre-commit phase fails
+- participant asks neighbours has the TC sent you any pre-commit message?
--
+- If not they Abort

+## SAGA Pattern
+- 2PC and 3PC are Synchronous in nature
+- SAGA Pattern is used in a long chain of participants and long transactions

+# Database Indexing